jjjjjeb/Mars_Scrapes_App/readme.md

 # Web Scraping Challenge

 Web application scrapes multiple sites for data on the Mission to Mars, then imports the data into MongoDB, and displays it on a single bootstrap web page with Flask.
+Employs beautifulsoup, splinter, requests, & pandas.

 ![Fig](./imgs/app_screenshot.png)